 - 1 ½ cup coconut cream

-- 3 tbsp agave syrup - Or 2 tbsp powdered sugar
+- 3 tablespoon agave syrup - Or 2 tablespoon powdered sugar

 Instructions